ptbrown1729/atomic-physics/README.md

 The functions here have been taken from other sources and adapted to python.
-The [Clebsch-Gordon coefficients](https://www.mathworks.com/matlabcentral/fileexchange/5276-clebschgordan-m) and [Wigner 3j symbol](https://www.mathworks.com/matlabcentral/fileexchange/5275-wigner3j-m?s_tid=prof_contriblnk) functions were originally written by David Terr and are available on the MathWorks file exchange.
+The [Clebsch-Gordon coefficients](https://www.mathworks.com/matlabcentral/fileexchange/5276-clebschgordan-m) and [Wigner 3j symbol](https://www.mathworks.com/matlabcentral/fileexchange/5275-wigner3j-m?s_tid=prof_contriblnk) are based on functions created by David Terr which are available on the MathWorks file exchange.
-The [Wigner 6j symbol]() function was written by Ulrich Krohn.
+The Wigner 6j symbol function was based on a function written by Ulrich Krohn.

 ## [numerov.py](atomic_physics/numerov.py)
 Tools for solving differential equations using the Numerov method.
 This is relevant to atomic physics